Welcome to Trappers Lake Lodge

 The Restaurant and Bar

-Trappers Lake Lodge has a full service public restaurant/bar, open from 7:30am to 7:30pm (Closed 3-5 on Monday-Thursday). which is known for our great food.
+Trappers Lake Lodge has a full service public restaurant/bar, open from 7:30am to 7:30pm (Closed 2:30-5:00 to prepare for dinner service), which is known for our great food.
 Come on in and enjoy a meal or just sit on the deck and enjoy the beautiful scenery and North end of the White River flowing by.

 The bar is well-stocked with beer, wine, and liquor.
 The food is prepared fresh daily.
 We make ribs that you will tell your grandchildren about, and they will tell their grandchildren about.
 We serve food that puts smiles on people’s faces.
 Come see for yourself.

 The cost to maintain our phone system requires us to charge $2.00 for phone calls.
 We ask that you limit your calls to five minutes.
 Cell phones do not work in the wilderness.
 Guests are welcome to leave the Trappers main number with family or friends for emergency purposes.
 Messages will be taken and posted on your cabin door.
 We have TV for all the football season fans.

 Campers, hunters and fisherman after a few days of fishing always welcome a refreshing shower.
 Showers are $5.00 and includes a clean towel.
 Please come into the lodge for your towel and we will direct you to the showers.